Kansas–Nebraska Act: Bleeding Kansas

 Bleeding Kansas, Bloody Kansas, or the Border War was a series of violent political confrontations in the United States between 1854 and 1861 involving anti-slavery "Free-Staters" and pro-slavery "Border Ruffian", or "Southern" elements in Kansas.
 At the heart of the conflict was the question of whether Kansas would allow or outlaw slavery, and thus enter the Union as a slave state or a free state.

-Pro-slavery settlers came to Kansas mainly from neighboring Missouri.
+Pro-slavery settlers came to Kansas mainly from neighboring Missouri, successfully vote stacking to form a temporary pro-slavery government prior to statehood.
 Their influence in territorial elections was often bolstered by resident Missourians who crossed into Kansas solely for voting in such ballots.
 They formed groups such as the Blue Lodges and were dubbed border ruffians, a term coined by the opponent and abolitionist Horace Greeley.
 Abolitionist settlers, known as "jayhawkers", moved from the East expressly to make Kansas a free state.
 A clash between the opposing sides was inevitable.

 Successive territorial governors, usually sympathetic to slavery, attempted to maintain the peace.
 The territorial capital of Lecompton, the target of much agitation, became such a hostile environment for Free-Staters that they set up their own, unofficial legislature at Topeka.

-John Brown and his sons gained notoriety in the fight against slavery by murdering five pro-slavery farmers with a broadsword in the Pottawatomie massacre.
+Abolitionist John Brown and his sons gained notoriety in the fight against slavery by murdering five pro-slavery farmers with a broadsword in the 1856 Pottawatomie massacre.
 Brown also helped defend a few dozen Free-State supporters from several hundred angry pro-slavery supporters at Osawatomie.

-Effect on Native American tribes
+Effect on American Indian tribes

 Before the organization of the Kansas–Nebraska territory in 1854, the Kansas and Nebraska Territories were consolidated as part of the Indian Territory.
-Throughout the 1830s, large-scale relocations of Native American tribes to the Indian Territory took place, with many Southeastern nations removed to present-day Oklahoma, a process ordered by the Indian Removal Act of 1830 and known as the Trail of Tears, and many Midwestern nations removed by way of the treaty to present-day Kansas.
+Throughout the 1830s, large-scale relocations of American Indian tribes to the Indian Territory took place, with many Southeastern nations removed to present-day Oklahoma, a process ordered by the Indian Removal Act of 1830 and also known as the Trail of Tears, and many Midwestern nations removed by way of the treaty to present-day Kansas.
 Among the latter were the Shawnee, Delaware, Kickapoo, Kaskaskia and Peoria, Ioway, and Miami.
 The passing of the Kansas–Nebraska Act came into direct conflict with the relocations.
 White American settlers from both the free-soil North and pro-slavery South flooded the Northern Indian Territory, hoping to influence the vote on slavery that would come following the admittance of Kansas and, to a lesser extent, Nebraska to the United States.

 To avoid and/or alleviate the reservation-settlement problem, further treaty negotiations were attempted with the tribes of Kansas and Nebraska.
 In 1854 alone, the U.S. agreed to acquire lands in Kansas or Nebraska from several tribes including the Kickapoo, Delaware, Omaha, Shawnee, Otoe and Missouri, Miami, and Kaskaskia and Peoria.
 In exchange for their land cessions, the tribes largely received small reservations in the Indian Territory of Oklahoma or Kansas in some cases.